Group 1 CEO Hesterberg to retire at year's end; U.S. chief Kenningham named to top post

-Group 1 Automotive Inc., the fourth-largest U.S. auto dealership group, said CEO Earl Hesterberg will retire at the end of the year.
+Group 1 Automotive Inc., the fourth-largest U.S. auto dealership group in 2021, said CEO Earl Hesterberg will retire at the end of the year.

 Hesterberg, 69, will leave Group 1 effective Dec.
 31, and will be succeeded by Daryl Kenningham, the public dealership group's current president of U.S. operations, Group 1 said in a statement on Wednesday.